mrborges23/micphy2021/session3.md

 }
 ```

 Finally, we combine the tree topology and branch lengths.
-We do this using the ```treeAssembly()``` function, which applies the value of the ith member of the ```branch_lengths``` vector to the branch leading to the ith node in the topology.
+We do this using the ```treeAssembly``` function, which applies the value of the ith member of the ```branch_lengths``` vector to the branch leading to the ith node in the topology.
 Thus, the psi variable is a deterministic node:

 ```
 psi := treeAssembly(topology, branch_lengths)
 ```

 We have fully specified all of the parameters of our phylogenetic model:
-* the tree with branch lengths;
+* the tree with branch lengths ```phi```;
-* the PoMo instantaneous-rate matrix Q;
+* the PoMo instantaneous-rate matrix ```Q```;
-* the type of character data.
+* the type of character data: i.e., ```NaturalNumbers```.

-Collectively, these parameters comprise a distribution called the phylogenetic continuous-time Markov chain, and we use the ```dnPhyloCTMC``` constructor function to create this node.
+Collectively, these parameters comprise a distribution called the phylogenetic continuous-time Markov chain, and we use the ```dnPhyloCTMC``` function to create this node.
 This distribution requires several input arguments:
 ```
 sequences ~ dnPhyloCTMC(psi,Q=Q,type="NaturalNumbers")
 ```

-Once the PhyloCTMC model has been created, we can attach our sequence data to the tip nodes in the tree.
+Once the ```PhyloCTMC``` model has been created, we can attach our sequence data to the tip nodes in the tree.
 Although we assume that our sequence data are random variables, they are realizations of our phylogenetic model.
 For inference purposes, we assume that the sequence data are *clamped* to their observed values.

 ```
 sequences.clamp(data)
 ```

-When this function is called, RevBayes sets each of the stochastic nodes representing the tree's tips to the corresponding nucleotide sequence in the alignment.
+When this function is called, **RevBayes** sets each of the stochastic nodes representing the tree's tips to the corresponding nucleotide sequence in the alignment.
 This essentially tells the program that we have observed data for the sequences at the tips.

 Finally, we wrap the entire model in a single object.
-To do this, we only need to give the ```model()``` function a single node.
+To do this, we only need to give the ```model``` function a single node.
 ```
 pomo_model = model(pi)
 ```